EvaSurf: Efficient View-Aware Implicit Textured Surface Reconstruction: Experiments

 As depicted in Fig.~\ref{comp_mesh_new}, our model demonstrates the capability to reconstruct smoother surfaces for non-Lambertian objects (\textit{Materials}).

 Additionally, we achieve more consistent mesh results when facing objects affected by environmental lighting conditions, such as \textit{Lego} and \textit{Hotdog}.
 The underlying reason for the improvements can be attributed to the explicit mesh with multi-view supervision employed for obtaining the geometry.
 Specifically, MobileNeRF~\cite{mobilenerf} synthesizes a mesh from the area constructed by interlacing polygons, leading to an inaccurate mesh with ambiguous boundaries.
 Re-ReND~\cite{rerend} and NeRF2Mesh~\cite{nerf2mesh} both train a NeRF-like model first and then extract mesh from the model.
 However, these NeRF-based models tend to interpret the view-dependent effects as virtual lights underneath the actual surfaces, leading to inaccurate mesh results.
 Meanwhile, by utilizing an explicit geometry, our method can learn a solid mesh with a smooth surface.
 Therefore, we surpass previous methods by generating accurate meshes for a greater variety of objects.\\ \textbf{Rendering Quality.} To evaluate the performance of rendering quality, we compare our results with the state-of-the-art methods that achieve real-time rendering on mobile devices~\cite{rerend,nerf2mesh,mobilenerf}.
 We also provide the results of the original NeRF model~\cite{MildenhallSTBRN20} and SNeRG~\cite{SNeRG} as reference.
+It is noteworthy that we set the texture resolution as 2048 in all models for fair comparison.
 We choose PSNR, SSIM, and LPIPS as the evaluation metrics.
 The experiments are conducted on the NeRF synthetic dataset~\cite{MildenhallSTBRN20}.
 As shown in Table~\ref{tab:comparison}, our method generates comparable results with previous methods.
 It is worth noting that our proposed method yields superior outcomes compared to previous approaches in terms of generating a smooth mesh.
 Moreover, our approach generates comparable results with methods that prioritize rendering over mesh quality.

 \textbf{Efficiency.} In terms of model efficiency, we compare the disk storage and the training time of our method and existing methods~\cite{mobilenerf,nerf2mesh,rerend}.